DFE-Digital/support-for-early-career-teachers-static/content/education-development-trust/year-2-how-pupils-learn-making-it-stick/autumn-week-2-ect-evidence.md

   We also do a weekly spelling test so I will include a few of the vocab words in that and rotate them out and back in again.
-I always include some spelling words from the last term’s topic as well so they don’t forget those while learning new ones!
+I always include some spelling words from the last term's topic as well so they don't forget those while learning new ones!

  {/details}

 What makes practice purposeful?
 We know from lots of fields that _quality_ of practice is just as important as _quantity_ of practice.
 If you want to learn to play tennis, you will get better simply by playing a couple of times a week.
 However, if you really want to improve you will need to identify the key skills of the game and your weaknesses as a player, break the skills down so you understand them and commit to regular, focused practice of the component parts, building the level of difficulty, until they are second nature.
-You might need to pay a coach to give you feedback and you probably won’t stick to this plan unless you have clear goals for improvement either.
+You might need to pay a coach to give you feedback and you probably won't stick to this plan unless you have clear goals for improvement either.

 The same applies to purposeful practice in education.
 When planning practice activities, you should think about:

 - what do I want my pupils to be able to know or do well?
 - what are the stages between where they are now and this objective?
-- how will this help pupils know what they do and don’t remember?
+- how will this help pupils know what they do and don't remember?
 - does the activity include answers so pupils can check?
-- how will pupils know what ‘good’ looks like?
+- how will pupils know what 'good' looks like?
 - does the activity include a model or worked example for pupils to refer back to?
 - will the pupil have access to their classwork or textbook so they can improve their answers?
 - how will pupils identify gaps and where they need more practice?